 All of the online stationers and websites will either include or offer envelopes as part of the purchasing process.
 It is recommended to buy these as they will be perfectly sized for your invitations.

-Once you have your invitations and envelopes, addresses just need to be added for postage: A quick hack to speed this process is to print labels from your guest list tracker by completing a 'mail merge' in Word.
+Once you have your invitations and envelopes, addresses need to be added for postage.
+To speed this process up it is to print labels from your guest list tracker by completing a 'mail merge' in Word.

 Next step: creating a guest list tracker